shriya-pandey08/dsa-leetcode/readme.md

-# This repository contains all sort of java question
+# This repository contains
-practice questions
+practice questions on java